MariusMatutiae/Bash-script-for-Signal-Proxy-vps/README.md

 ### 3. Interactive Mode
 If the script detects that a required variable (like SSH_PORT or FQDN) is missing from the environment, it will **pause and prompt you** with a visible `[PROMPT]` message.
 It will never use "hidden" defaults, ensuring you are always in control of the configuration.
-It will always ask for the FQDN twice.

 ## Note
-In interactive mode, the script will keep Port 22 open alongside your new port. **Do not close your current terminal window** until you have verified you can log in through the new port in a second window!
+Unless you set AUTO_COMMIT=true, the script will keep Port 22 open alongside your new port. **Do not close your current terminal window** until you have verified you can log in through the new port in a second window!

 > [!IMPORTANT]
 > **Security Architecture: Passwordless Operation**